bagustris/disertasi-ser/s3_note.md

 3. Having more information tends to improve SER performance

 ---
-2018-04-08
-Idea for thesis book:
-1. Introduction
-2. Speech emotion recognition: Dimensional Vs Categorical Approach
-2. Deep learning based Speech emotion Recognition
-3. Emotion recognition from Text
-4. Combining acoustic and text feature
-5. Conclusion and future works

----
 2018-09-13
 Research idea to be conducted:
-Are semantics contributes to perceived emotion recognition?
+- Are semantics contributes to perceived emotion recognition?
-A listening test to test the hyphothesis
+- A listening test to test the hyphothesis
 Listening test:
-Speech only --> emotion recognition
+- Speech only --> emotion recognition
-Speech + transcription --> emotion recognition
+- Speech + transcription --> emotion recognition

 ---
 2018-09-20